 We changed into our clothes and got fully ready to leave.
 It was a whirlwind trip to Aulani Resort and we are eager to return soon.

-Aulani Tips to Maximize 2 Nights at Aulani Resort on Oahu
+27 Best Aulani Tips and Tricks to Maximize 2 Nights at Aulani Resort on Oahu

 PRE-REGISTER FOR AUNTY’S BEACH HOUSE